Wilcox Pass Trail, in Jasper National Park near the Columbia Icefield, offers spectacular mountain and glacier views.

 - Parking: Look for the Wilcox Creek sign on the East side of Highway 93 North, 126 km north of Lake Louise / 3.1 km south of the Columbia Icefield Discovery Centre.

 *Tip: If you’re short on time, hike to the Red Chairs.
-It’s the best viewpoint after Wilcox Ridge (the ridge obstructs the the view from the pass).
+It’s the best viewpoint after Wilcox Ridge (the view from the pass is obstructed by the ridge).

 Know Before You Go